rz4/SemAlign/README.md

 ## Overview
 In this quick project, we explore the use of pre-trained word embeddings for sequence-based semantic alignment of text.
-The algorithm used for sequence-alignment used in this short exploration is inspired by the [Smith-Waterman algorithm](https://en.wikipedia.org/wiki/Smith–Waterman_algorithm) commonly used in bioinformatics for local alignment of genetic sequences.
+The algorithm used for sequence-alignment in this short exploration was inspired by the [Smith-Waterman algorithm](https://en.wikipedia.org/wiki/Smith–Waterman_algorithm) commonly used in bioinformatics for local alignment of genetic sequences.

-The Smith-Waterman algorithm uses a substitution matrix which encodes whether specific genes are the same or not.
-Here, we explore the use of a similarity matrix between words in two texts instead of a substitution matrix to perform the sequence alignment.
+The Smith-Waterman algorithm uses a "substitution matrix" which encodes whether two specific genes are the equivalent over a genome sequence.
+Here, we explore the use of a similarity matrix between semantic embeddings of words along two texts as a replacement of the substitution matrix to perform sequence alignment over natural langauge documents.
 The similarity matrix is calculated by finding the cosine distance between the embedded vectors of the words.

 In order to allow for a more fuzzy alignment of the two texts, a gaussian